 What do you enjoy most about volunteering?

-I think the staff team is amazing.
+I think the staff team are amazing.
 I think the way the volunteers are treated at Move On is an example of gold standard treatment.

 I like the kind of work I’m asked to do and this is because I’m strongly motivated by recycling and so would only work for a charity that was involved in environmental care.